updated-classic-docs/guide/docs/en/mp1/download.md

 7. **Black-borders**

-    If you like to disable black-borders in cutscenes, open the file `Max Payne/scripts/MaxPayne.WidescreenFix.ini` via notepad and change value of parameter C`utsceneBorders` to `1`.
+    If you like to disable black-borders in cutscenes, open the file `Max Payne/scripts/MaxPayne.WidescreenFix.ini` via notepad and change value of parameter `CutsceneBorders` to `1`.

 8. **Screenshots**